Style Guide – Dressing for the Derby

 There is some room for variation in the main garments.
 Depth and texture can be added via the waistcoat in a linen for example, or trousers in either a hounds tooth or a subtle check.
 With shirts there is little in the way of variation available but chancing a plain soft pink or blue shirt, with contrast white collar, could work.

-However, it’s accessories that are the safest bet for demonstrating individual style.
+However, it’s the accessories you choose for the derby that are the safest bet for demonstrating individual style.
 Choose a tie with a low-key traditional pattern – discreet spots or a subtle paisley – then ramp it up with a statement pocket square to introduce colour and flair.
 With such a small area on show, a pocket square gives you the opportunity to play with strong colours, patterns and designs.

 Whatever your personal style preference, a day at the races is an event not to be missed.
 We have two tickets up for grabs for this year’s event, courtesy of Investec.
-Simply email email@example.com stating your full name, email address and contact telephone number for your chance to win.
+Simply email email@example.com stating your full name, email address and contact telephone number for your chance to win a day at the derby.
 Names will be drawn from a hat and winners will be notified on Tuesday 30th May.